Can a Church Show a Movie for Free: 6 Myths About Copyright Laws

 • taking the issue pretty seriously

-Long ago, when everyone was rocking Napster (the illegal predecessor to napster.com), I began researching why violating music copyright was so bad.
+Long ago, when everyone was rocking Napster (the illegal predecessor to napster.com), I began researching why violating music copyright laws was so bad.
 Hopefully, we’re all on board with that by now.
-But that got me thinking about other areas of copyright law, including having a church movie license.
+But that got me thinking about other copyright laws.
+People still ask can a church show a movie for free.

-As a representative of Christ and my church, I need to play by the rules.
-Not only does that help me live a life “above reproach,” but it also prevents me from stealing.
+As a representative of Christ and my church, I must play by the rules.
+Not only does that help me live a life “above reproach.”
+It also prevents me from stealing.

 1. The FBI warning says I can’t charge money for people to watch the movie, so my event is okay.